-For millions of people around the world Christmas is closely tied with Christian beliefs, after all it is a celebration commemorating the birth of Jesus Christ.
-In fact, in many languages the word for the celebration itself has to do with Christ or birth.
+For millions of people around the world, Christmas is closely tied to Christian beliefs, after all, it is a celebration commemorating the birth of Jesus Christ.
+In fact, in many languages, the word for the celebration itself has to do with Christ or birth.
 Not so in Latvian where we celebrate “Ziemassvētki”, literally the “winter festival”.

 You see, until the German crusaders arrived in the 13th century, the people of the Baltics were the last pagans of Europe.
 To this day many traditions survive from the ancient pagan celebrations of the winter solstice – the longest night of the year.
 Over the centuries these old pagan traditions, characteristic to many Northern European countries, have blended and mixed with the Christian ones.

 Let me tell you a little about a few of the most interesting winter solstice traditions, several of which are still alive today.